Last Updated on November 29, 2021

 Almond milk is safe to drink during pregnancy.
 It’s much better for you if it’s both unsweetened and without added thickeners or artificial flavorings.

-Brands can differ a lot, so always check the label before buying almond milk to drink when you’re pregnant.
+Brands can differ a lot, so always check the nutrition label before buying it to drink when you’re pregnant.
 Or, you could make your own (there’s a helpful video at the end of this article).

-The biggest benefit of almond milk is if you’re lactose intolerant, or otherwise unable or unwilling to drink cows’ milk in pregnancy.
+The biggest benefit of it is if you’re lactose intolerant, or otherwise unable or unwilling to drink cows’ milk in pregnancy.

 A deeper comparison of the two milks is below.